Copy all tags?

 My scan software delivers the raw scanner data in TIF files with 2 or 3 sub-images (high-resolution image, preview image, IR-channel).
 I want to tweak the sub-images and then process the result further with the scan software.
 Thus I need to preserve all the tags, otherwise the software would not properly recognize the image.
 So I use imagemagick to extract the sub-images, tweak them with imageJ (keeping the pixel dimensions) and re-assemble everything again with imagemagick.
 I would then copy all tags from the original to the tweaked TIF.
 I tried with EXIFtool, but it does not copy all tags.

-RE: Copy all tags? - Added by Robin Mills about 1 month ago
+RE: Copy all tags? - Added by Robin Mills 5 months ago

 Yes, you can pipe metadata from one image to another as follows: